IBM Corporation - Poughkeepsie

 - The existing groundwater monitoring and recovery system has been enhanced with the construction of a groundwater collection, conveyance and treatment system.

-The RCRA Facility Assessment was completed in 1992 and determined that several units had confirmed releases to soil, groundwater and/or surface water.
-As a result, IBM was required to conduct an RCRA Facility Investigation (RFI) at thirteen Solid Waste Management Units (SWMUs) to determine the nature and extent of their contamination.
+The RFA/SV completed in 1992, has determined that several units had releases to soil, groundwater and surface water.
+As a result, IBM was required to conduct an RCRA Facility Investigation (RFI) at thirteen Solid Waste Management Units (SWMUs) to evaluate the nature and extent of the contamination.
 Soil sampling was conducted at eight SWMUs to confirm whether releases had occurred.

 From 1981 to 1986 an extraction system operated near a former burn pit to depress the water levels and to remove light non-aqueous phase liquids (LNAPL) found at several groundwater monitoring wells in this area.
-A new extraction system to remove residual LNAPL and has been operating intermittently since late 1997.
+In addition, another extraction system to remove residual LNAPL has been operating intermittently since late 1997.
 LNAPL containing xylene in the soil and water was removed from an area where a former tank farm was located, which was west of Building 004.

 Old industrial sewers suspected of leaking were upgraded to a new double-walled system with leak detection.
 Sediment in some pipes and soil around these leaking pipes and manholes were considered to be potential continuing sources.
 Sediment was flushed from the pipes and in several instances, piping and manholes were removed, together with surrounding soil.

-Long term groundwater extraction has proceeded at two wells at the Site Gravel area to control the migration of volatile organic compounds (VOCs) to the on-site stream (The New York State discharge standard for trichloroethylene (TCE) is 21 parts per billion and the latest IBM monitoring results for this stream show 20 parts per billion.
-While this is within State guidelines, there are sporadic fluctuations and exceedences.)
+Long term groundwater extraction has proceeded at two wells at the Site Gravel area to control the migration of volatile organic compounds (VOCs) to the on-site stream.
+The New York State discharge standard for trichloroethylene (TCE) is 21 parts per billion and the latest IBM monitoring results for this stream show less than 18 parts per billion.
+While this is within State guidelines, there are sporadic fluctuations and exceedences.
 That stream is a tributary to the Hudson River.
-These two extraction wells have removed approximately 760 pounds of volatile organic compounds to date.
+These two extraction wells have removed approximately 1,000 pounds of volatile organic compounds to date.

 Another interim corrective action, the storm sewer re-routing project, was implemented to segregate storm water from groundwater, which had previously collected in the storm sewer system through infiltration.
 In the area where this storm sewer re-routing was implemented, groundwater containing volatile organic compounds was infiltrating into the old storm sewer system.
 The re-routing was performed to prevent continued infiltration.

-The interim corrective measures, which were public noticed in June 2007, will become final remedies and enforced under the forthcoming Part 373 permit.
+The interim corrective measures were incorporated as final remedies under a Part 373 permit.

 Final Cleanup Status or Projection